benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/2-log-all/_index.en.md

 ### Recap

 - For debugging purposes, it can be useful to log every event processed by a custom event bus.
-In this section, you created a catch-all rules that outputs every event to CloudWatch Logs.
+In this section, you created a catch-all rule that outputs every event to CloudWatch Logs.
 - You generated a test event by running the workflow from module 1 and saw the logged event in CloudWatch Logs.

 ### Next steps

-Next, you'll create a rule that routes events from the Validator service to the the order workflow.
+Next, you'll create a rule that routes events from the Validator service to the order workflow.